Reinhard Mohn Prize

 The Reinhard Mohn Prize has been awarded by the Bertelsmann Stiftung since 2011.
 It recognizes internationally renowned individuals for their forward-looking solutions to social and political challenges.
 Given in memory of Reinhard Mohn, who died in 2009, it succeeds the Carl Bertelsmann Prize, which was awarded from 1988 to 2008.
 The Reinhard Mohn Prize is one of the main responsibilities of Liz Mohn, honorary member of the Bertelsmann Stiftung's board of trustees.

-Recipients of the prize include former United Nations Secretary-General Kofi Annan (2013) and German President Joachim Gauck (2018).
+Recipients of the prize include former United Nations Secretary-General Kofi Annan (2013), German President Joachim Gauck (2018), and President of Moldova Maia Sandu (2025).